Comprehensive Guide to Index Management in Magento 2

 Thus, can we say your frontend speed performance influences conversions?
 Sure, we can.

-What are the top reasons your website can brake?
+What are the top reasons your website can break?

 • Unminified JS and CSS files 68% (see the solution here)